-Please note: Our Building Inspectors cover all areas of the Central Coast, Hunter Valley, Newcastle and Northern Rivers. if you don’t see your suburb listed that’s only because we haven’t listed every suburb on this page.
+Please note: Our Building Inspectors cover all areas of the Central Coast, Hunter Valley and Newcastle.
+If you don’t see your suburb listed that’s only because we haven’t listed every suburb on this page.

 Our Building Inspector checking for water damage to wet area spaces

 As one of the most experienced building and inspection companies, Pro Property Reports provide you with expert advice and friendly service.